oftenfrequent/react-component-generator/README.md

 # React Generator

-The goal of this npm module is to aide in the creation of react applications by giving you command line functionality to generate basic react files (components, reducers and specs) in a standard format utilizing best practices.
+The goal of this npm module is to aid in the creation of react applications by giving you command line functionality to generate basic react files (components, reducers and specs) in a standard format utilizing best practices.

 Start by
 ```